 You should endeavour to provide support that is individualised and is supporting the people you are working with to achieve their individual goals.
 You can do this by asking lots of questions to understand the preferences of the people you support so that their individual choices and requirements are guiding your work.

 You should build strong relationships with the people you are supporting while always being mindful of professional boundaries.

 You must only provide support that you are skilled and qualified to safely deliver.
-You must understand that you are acting as a home care and support worker with Hireup.
+You must understand that you are acting as a support worker with Hireup.
 You must only work within the scope of your role as set out in the job description.
 You must always comply with Hireup's standards, statements and procedures while using the Hireup platform and engaging with the people you support, the Hireup community and the Hireup team.